Nigel Hayes-Davis: International career

 Hayes-Davis, who was on the "Select Team" that the USA National Team called to prepare the Olympic squad for the tournament, attended the 2024 USA Olympic camp with stars such as LeBron James, Kevin Durant and Stephen Curry.

 Personal life

 In 2021, Hayes changed his surname to Hayes-Davis in honor of his stepfather.

-Hayes-Davis has a very well-known cat in the basketball community, and the name of this cat is Sly, which Hayes-Davis sees as his grey shadow.
+Hayes-Davis has a cat named Sly, which Hayes-Davis sees as his grey shadow.